 Volunteers make Smith stronger by being our best advocates, sharing the good news from campus, recruiting the best and brightest students and supporting the next generation of leaders.
 There are many ways to share your time and talent with the Smith community, whether it is meeting with a prospective student and telling her about your own Smith experience, organizing events for your local Smith club, writing class notes for the Smith Alumnae Quarterly, or helping to raise much-needed funds for student scholarships through The Smith Fund.
 When you volunteer for Smith, everyone benefits.

 Share your passion for Smith with prospective students and their families by becoming an Alumnae admission volunteer.
-More than 1,800 alumnae help identify the best and brightest prospective students by representing Smith at college fairs (we supply materials and training), by conducting local interviews for students applying to the college and and working with high school guidance counselors to distribute the Smith College Book Award.
-If you are interested in learning more about becoming involved in recruiting students for Smith, please contact us.
+More than 1,800 alumnae help identify the best and brightest prospective students by representing Smith at college fairs (we supply materials and training), by conducting local interviews for students applying to the college and by working with high school guidance counselors to distribute the Smith College Book Award.
+If you are interested in learning more about becoming involved in recruiting students for Smith, please contact us at email@example.com.

 What You Can Do

-- Talk to high school girls in your hometown about your Smith experience.
+- Talk to high school students in your hometown about your Smith experience.

 - Interview prospective students and guide them through the application process.

 Help alumnae connect with Smith and one another based on a shared interest or affinity.
 Volunteers may be part of an informal group committee or a member of a formal board of officers.